Compaq Deskpro 386: Release

-Compaq released the Deskpro 386 on September 9, 1986, concurrent with a formal announcement at a gala hosted at New York City.
-Gates attended, as did Compaq president Rod Canion and chairman Ben Rosen.
+Canion, Grove, and Intel's Gordon Moore announced the Deskpro 386 on September 9, 1986, concurrent with a formal announcement at a gala hosted at New York City.
+Gates attended, as did Compaq chairman Ben Rosen.
+The Model 40 retailed for US$6,499 (equivalent to $), the Model 70 for $7,299, and the Model 130 for $8,799 (equivalent to $).

-The Deskpro 386 is the first implementation of the 80386 processor in a computer system for sale to the public.
-The Model 40 retailed for US$6,499 (equivalent to $ in 2022), the Model 70 for $7,299, and the Model 130 for $8,799 (equivalent to $ in 2022).
-While relatively steep, The Wall Street Journal wrote that Compaq set the prices "in the lower range of what industry analysts have been predicting such machines would cost".
-Journalists latched onto Compaq's status as a compatible maker revising a major component of the IBM Personal Computer de facto standard, with InfoWorld running the headline on the cover page of their September 15, 1986, issue: "Compaq Introduces 386 PC, Challenges IBM to Match It".
+Compaq's announcement surprised the media.
+Journalists immediately latched onto Compaq's status as a compatible maker revising a major component of the IBM Personal Computer de facto standard, while The Wall Street Journal wrote that, while relatively steep, the prices were set by Compaq "in the lower range of what industry analysts have been predicting such machines would cost".
+InfoWorld ran the headline on the cover page of their September 15, 1986, issue: "Compaq Introduces 386 PC, Challenges IBM to Match It".
 In the article, Canion was quoted warning IBM that they had six months to respond with a 386-based machine of their own lest they lose serious market share, while also attempting to quash uncertainty over the Deskpro 386's potential incompatibilities that IBM might try to convey.
-IBM eventually released their first 386-based PC—the Personal System/2 Model 80—in August 1987, nearly a year after the Deskpro 386's release.
+IBM eventually released their first 386-based PC—the Personal System/2 Model 80—in July 1987, nearly a year after the Deskpro 386's release.

 Sales

-Despite overall sales of 386-based personal computers not ramping up until 1989, Compaq had sold 25,000 units of the Deskpro 386 by February 1987.
-This was barely six months after its market introduction, which Dun's Business Month said represented "extraordinary acceptance" for a over-$6,500 computer based on a cutting-edge chip, with no operating system on the market natively supporting it yet.
+Despite overall sales of 386-based personal computers not ramping up until 1989, and many customers cautious about buying a computer in a market without an IBM product, Compaq had sold 25,000 units of the Deskpro 386 by February 1987.
+This was barely six months after its market introduction, which Dun's Business Month said represented "extraordinary acceptance" for an over-$6,500 computer based on a cutting-edge chip, with no operating system on the market natively supporting it yet.
 Journalist Laton McCartney wrote that the Deskpro 386 was popular among corporate executives and financial analysts who needed number-crunching power.
-During the second quarter of 1987, Compaq sold another 90,000 units of the Deskpro 386, according to a technology industry analyst.
-Compaq reported selling out of the Deskpro 386 by the end of 1987, and in 1988 the lineup generated the most revenue out of any Compaq's products, despite the older Deskpro 286 actually outselling the Deskpro 386 in terms of quantity.
+Yankee Group and Dataquest had estimated at the Deskpro 386's announcement that Compaq would sell 35,000 to 70,000 units in 1987; during the second quarter of 1987, Compaq sold 90,000 units of the Deskpro 386, according to an industry analyst.

+While IBM cut Model 80 prices because of slow sales "Compaqs are selling like crazy", a dealer told InfoWorld in January 1988, with higher margins encouraging retailers to give them more shelf space.
+Compaq reported selling out of the Deskpro 386 by the end of 1987, and in January 1988 that it was unable to fulfill the backlog until mid-1988.
+That year the lineup generated the most revenue out of any Compaq's product, despite the older Deskpro 286 actually outselling the Deskpro 386 in terms of quantity.
+By the time Compaq and other clone makers introduced the Extended Industry Standard Architecture in 1988, Compaq had 28% of the 386-based market compared to IBM's 16%.